lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

     Since LAMMPS reads the input from top to bottom, these lines will be executed after the energy minimization.
-There is no need to initialize the system (part 1), define it (part 2), or specify the settings again (part 3).
-The thermo command is called a second time, so the previously entered value of '10' will be replaced by the value of '1000' as soon as the second run starts.
+There is no need to (re-)initialize the system (part 1), (re-)define it (part 2), or (re-)specify the settings (part 3).
+The 'thermo' command is called a second time within the same input, so the previously entered value of '10' will be replaced by the value of '1000' as soon as the second run starts.

 ..  container:: justify